4n0nymou3/cf-vless-config-builder/README_EN.md

 - This feature only applies to JSON configs for Xray, Sing-box, and Clash, not single link-format configs, since chaining requires two coordinated nodes that can only be defined in a complete config file.
 - When this feature is enabled, a ⛓️ emoji is added next to the JSON config names so it's clear which configs are chained.
 - The config you enter in this box must not belong to another Cloudflare Worker or Pages project, since neither has a dedicated fixed IP; be sure to use a config from a real server (like a VPS) with its own dedicated IP.
+- SOCKS5 and HTTP configs must include a username and password (e.g. `socks://user:pass@host:port`); the Xray core requires both for these two protocols, and the Chain config won't work without them.
+TCB checks for this at config-generation time and shows a clear error if they're missing.
 - To disable this feature, leave the Chain Proxy box empty.

 ### Config Output Formats